Arrange a Viewing

 Consider What You Can Afford

-Before you sign your lease, we strongly recommend comparing apartments within the locality that you desire.
+Before you sign your lease, we strongly recommend comparing apartments in Keego Harbor, MI or within the locality that you desire.
 Check whether the prices are similar between the different rentals.
-Even if the price is somehow high for some apartments, consider amenities offered that can help justify the price.
+Even if the price is somehow high for some 1-bedroom apartments for rent in Keego Harbor, MI or 2-bedroom apartments for rent in Keego Harbor, MI, consider amenities offered that can help justify the price.

 You should, therefore, consider whether you can afford the apartment comfortably or not.
 Here, determine whether you have enough savings to keep paying rent, even if something unforeseeable happens, like if you lose your job.